Joony

 Jonathan Negero better known by his stage name Joony, is an American rapper, singer, and songwriter.
 Born and raised in Silver Spring, Maryland, he gained initial recognition following the release of the commercial mixtape Joony the Mixtape in 2019.
 He rose to mainstream fame after being featured on Brent Faiyaz single "FYTB".
 The song debuted at number 97 on the Billboard Hot 100 chart, marking Joony's first appearance on the chart.

 Early life

 Jonathan Negero was born in Silver Spring, Maryland.
 Growing up, Negero aspired to become a rapper, and later he developed an interest in indie and rock music.
 He developed an interest in music at a young age, influenced by his parents' musical tastes, which included Ethiopian music and mainstream radio stations.
 Negero started taking his rap career seriously at the age of 12.
 He drew inspiration from Atlanta rapper Future while in middle school and later from Mac Miller.
+He has cited blog rap and DMV rap as influences on his music.